lsst-dm/dmtn-330/index.md

 Although many datasets will be deleted from disk after 30 days, we need to retain a record of all the datasets that have ever been available in the Butler repository.
-This allows users to look up the dataset ID and other information needed to re-create the dataset.
+This allows users to look up the dataset ID, provenance graphs, and other information needed to re-create the dataset.
 The following collection structure would allow users to distinguish datasets that are available for download from those that have been deleted:

 ```
 Prompt/All                        CHAINED